anisul-Islam/c-sharp-documentation/README.md

 - step 4: important commands: run `dotnet new list` Here are some important .NET CLI (Command Line Interface) commands used in .NET development:

     1. **dotnet new**: Creates a new project or file based on the specified template.
       - Example: `dotnet new console` creates a new console application.

     2. **dotnet restore**: Restores the dependencies and tools of a project.
       - Example: `dotnet restore` restores the NuGet packages for a project.

     3. **dotnet build**: Builds the project and its dependencies.
       - Example: `dotnet build` compiles the project into executable output.

     4. **dotnet run**: Builds and runs the project.
       - Example: `dotnet run` compiles and executes the project's entry point.

     5. **dotnet test**: Executes the tests in the project.
       - Example: `dotnet test` runs the unit tests in the project.

     6. **dotnet publish**: Publishes the application for deployment.
       - Example: `dotnet publish -c Release -o ./publish` publishes the application to the specified output directory in Release mode.

     7. **dotnet clean**: Cleans the output directory and intermediate build files.
       - Example: `dotnet clean` removes the build artifacts from the project directory.

     8. **dotnet add reference**: Adds a project-to-project (P2P) reference to the project file.
       - Example: `dotnet add reference ../path/to/project.csproj` adds a reference to another project.

     9. **dotnet ef**: Entity Framework Core command-line tools for database migrations and scaffolding.
       - Example: `dotnet ef migrations add InitialCreate` creates a new migration for the database.

     10. **dotnet tool install**: Installs the specified .NET Core CLI tool.
         - Example: `dotnet tool install --global dotnet-ef` installs the Entity Framework Core CLI tool globally.

-### 1.3 Create First Console Application
+### 1.3 Create & Run First Console Application

 - run `dotnet new list` and explain all the templates
 - then create a basic console application with `dotnet new console` or `dotnet new console -o FirstConsoleApp`